sail-sg/regmix/README.md

 ## 🌟 What is RegMix?

-RegMix is an innovative method that treats data mixture selection as a **regression task**.
+RegMix is a novel method that treats data mixture selection as a **regression task**.
 By training small "proxy" models on diverse data mixtures and analyzing their performance, RegMix builds a regression model that can predict the optimal data mixture for training large-scale LLMs.

 ![RegMix Method Visualization](misc/method_figure.png)